viviblue2020/viviblue2020/README.md

 Hi, I´m Viviana.
 I´m a data scientist who is passionate about data, statistics and tech.
 - 🤓 My work experience is related to data analysis and statistical research in orden to drive succesful problem solutions. 📉🖥
-- 👩‍💻 I’m currently learning machine learning and progamming languages.
+- 👩‍💻 I’m currently learning machine learning and programming.
 - ⚡ Fun fact: I´m afraid of darkness 👾

 You can find me: 🌎